-Our solar thermal hot water system has now been installed for 12 months and has given a good saving on our annual gas bills with the summer gas usage being almost 80% lower than previous years.
+Our solar thermal hot water system has now been installed for 12 months and has given a good saving on our annual gas bills with the summer gas usage being almost 80% lower than in previous years.

 A recurring problem with the solar system is a buildup of air in the pipes which required us to bleed the system every few months.
 To try to resolve this we decided to buy an automatic air deaerator to remove air from the system without us having to manually bleed it every time.